 All electrical installations must comply with the requirements of the National Electrical Code, NFPA 70E and CSU's Electrical Standards.
-Whenever work is to be performed on systems exceeding 600 volts, special instructions must be obtained and followed from the Department of Mechanical & Electrical Operations.
+Whenever work is to be performed on systems exceeding 600 volts, special instructions must be obtained and followed from the Mechanical & Electrical Operations (Facilities Management).
 All equipment being worked on at CSU will be at a zero state for energy potential.
-Contractor must coordinate access/shutdown of any electric system with the Department of Mechanical & Electrical Operations.
+Contractor must coordinate access/shutdown of any electric system with the Mechanical & Electrical Operations (Facilities Management).
 New equipment will use the same labeling used on existing equipment.
-Proposed grounding must be approved by the Department of Mechanical & Electrical Operations.
-The CSU Project Manager will obtain from the contractor and provide to the
+Proposed grounding must be approved by the Mechanical & Electrical Operations (Facilities Management).
+The Project Manager must receive Lockout / Tag out documents from the General Contractor who would then forward to EHS for review before the project starts.